Skip to content

 // Returns the 32-byte Ed25519 public key

-The DID is derived from the signing public key.
+The DID is derived from the Ed25519 public key only — the DID format is unchanged and stays compact.

 // bundle.identity — { did, publicKey, created }

-// Deterministic from a seed (same seed = same identity)
+// Deterministic from a seed (same seed = same identity on every device)

 Key bundles are serialized, encrypted with XChaCha20-Poly1305, and stored via PasskeyStorage.
-In production, the encryption key should be derived from WebAuthn credentials.
+In production, the encryption key is derived from WebAuthn/passkey credentials.

 const storage = new BrowserPasskeyStorage()